theobald-software/helpcenter.theobald-software.github.io/projects/xtract-is/docs/documentation/sap-connection/index.md

 6. Click **[Test connection]** to validate the connection parameters.
 7. Click **[OK]** to save the XTRACT Connection Manager.

-For information on properties and parameters of the XTRACT Connection Manager, see [Connection Parameters](connection-parameters.md).<br>
 For information on how to connect to SAP using Secure Network Authentication (SNC), see [SNC Authentication](snc-authentication.md).
+For information on properties and parameters of the XTRACT Connection Manager, see [Parameterize Connections](parameterize-connections.md).

 ### Assign Connection Managers to Xtract {{ Components }}